janickr/bubblegum/README.md

         Config on = new Config();

-        on.apply(db); // JdbcHelper is a filter that returns the same open connection during your request
+        on.apply(new ConnectionProvider()); // ConnectionProvider is a filter that returns the same open connection during your request
                       // It will commit your transaction after the request and closes the connection

         on.post("/insertSomething", accept("text/html"), new Handler() {